stephenlepisto/designpatternexamples/docs/state.md

 # State Pattern {#state_pattern}

+@image html state_diagram.png "Diagram of the State pattern"

 The State pattern is used when a finite state machine needs to be expressed in an object-oriented form.